-The Department of Home Affairs (DHA) wants to see that your marriage is real.
+The Department of Home Affairs (DHA) wants to see that your marriage is legitimate.
 This is their main concern.

 The rest of the requirements we’ll be happy to discuss with you once a decision has been made to apply for a spousal visa.

-Can my spouse work while in South Africa?
+Can my spouse conduct an activity while in South Africa?

 You can read more about endorsements here.